While on adventure, or about the house, the importance of a good knife should not be overlooked or under appreciated.

 As a chef I can explain my fascination with knives as a love born of professional admiration.
 Using a sharp knife for the task which it was intended is, for me, a fulfilling experience.
 Serrated knives for bread and cakes, flexible blades for boning, and nothing carves a prime rib like a carving knife!
 Home and professional cooks will all agree that a sharp knife makes the jobs easier (once you get over being afraid, and simply respect a knife that is as sharp as the devil himself), and just like a painter, who will have many brushes that accomplish the same basic task of getting paint to canvass but each with it’s own specific advantages.
 A cook with many knives is able to tackle a greater number of culinary endeavours.
-I recomend Global knives, they are the ones I use at work.
 Single piece construction for simple cleaning and care, high quality steel and a wide selection of knives in several price ranges.

 As a Gentleman Adventurer, I will admit to being fascinated by cool knives.
 Really, 6 Gents throwing knives at a tree is very funny, and a little bit dangerous.
 My favorite knife, by far, is the bowie knife that I received as a graduation present (yes, I made it out of high school on the first try, barely).
 It was made by Dave Ellis, a local (now master) knife smith.
 With a pattern welded blade, mokome gane guard, desert ironwood handle, and stingray skin inlaid leather sheath, it is awesome.
 Just the thing for this Gentleman’s adventures.